saltysoup/data-lake-workshop/Module-1_Storage/README.md

 ## Data Set

 The data set that you are going to use is a public data set that includes trip records from all trips completed by Yellow taxis in New York City in the month of [December, 2017](http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml) (~9508278 rows).
 Records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts.
+The data set has been split into smaller, individual files of 50k rows to better reflect a time series of streaming data.

 By the end of the workshop, our goal is to convert the row based, CSV file format to a more efficient, column based Apache Parquet format.